Hifz123/Online-Learning-Engagement-Completion-Analytics/README.md

 - Preparing student engagement summaries from VLE activity data
 - Establishing relationships between course, assessment, engagement, and student information

-Raw data was preserved separately from the cleaned/analytical data.
+Raw data was preserved separately from the cleaned and analytical data.

 ## Project Workflow